-Putin launches major new offensive amid fighter jet talks - latest
+Ukraine told to take shelter as Putin launches major new offensive - latest

-Ukraine news - live: Putin launches major new offensive amid fighter jet talks
+Ukraine news – live: Whole country told to take shelter as Putin launches major new offensive

-Russia pursuing first significant territorial advances against Ukraine in more than six months
+Zaporizhzhia hit 17 times in one hour, official says as Moscow steps up attack

+An air raid alert was declared across the whole of Ukraine this morning as officials urging residents to take immediate shelter.

+Serhiy Popko, head of Kyiv city military administration, told residents: “There is a big threat of missile attack.
+I want to stress again - do not ignore the air alert sirens.”

-Russian forces are trying to break through Ukraine’s defences with a major new offensive in the eastern town of Kreminna, the regional governor for Luhansk has warned.
+It comes as Russian forces are trying to break through Ukraine’s defences with a major new offensive in the eastern town of Kreminna, the regional governor for Luhansk has warned.

 Moscow’s troops are trying to make advances west with a “maximum escalation” of fighting in the region’s snowy terrain, with a spike recorded in both shooting and shelling, governor Serhiy Haidai said.
 He said this has been without any success for Russia so far.